pippim/pippim.github.io/programs/homa.md

 **HomA** (Home Automation) automatically searches LAN, WiFi and Bluetooth.
 It allows you to turn devices on and off from your computer.
 Devices such as:

-- Televisions
+- Sony Bravia KDL Televisions / Professional Displays using REST API
+- TCL Google Android TVs using ADB (Android Debugging Bridge)
-- Smart plugs (ideally controlling Bias Lights behind TVs)
+- TP-Link / Kasa WiFi Smart plugs (great for controlling Bias Lights behind TVs)
-- Bluetooth LED light strips
+- Happy Lighting Bluetooth Low Energy (BLE) LED light strips
+- Power on/off laptop displays
+- Suspend computer and power off all devices above
+- When resuming, power on all devices above

 ## Under Construction
 {:.no_toc}